nanda-kshr/nanda-kshr/README.md

  **<img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">**
-**<b>📌 Daily Fact:</b>** February 22nd is the day in 1853 that Washington University in St. Louis is founded as Eliot Seminary in St. Louis, Missouri.
+**<b>📌 Daily Fact:</b>** February 22nd is the day in 1862 that Jefferson Davis is officially inaugurated for a six-year term as the President of the Confederate States of America in Richmond, Virginia.
  **<img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">**